RazrFalcon/pico-args/README.md

 ## Limitations

 The main fundamental limitation of `pico-args` is that it parses arguments in an arbitrary order.
-This is because we have a sort of "steaming" API and we don't know all the keys/arguments beforehand.
+This is because we have a sort of "streaming" API and we don't know all the keys/arguments beforehand.
 This could lead to some unexpected behaviors.
 Specifically, let's say you have a following arguments: